SaurabhBhuptani/PEGAI/Project_Enhancement/README.md

 HF_TOKEN=YOUR_HUGGINGFACE_TOKEN
 ```

-Never commit this file to GitHub.
+The application uses:

+* `GEMINI_API_KEY` for Gemini-powered features.
+* `HF_TOKEN` for Hugging Face image generation.

 ---

-### 5. Run the application
+## 5. Start the application

 ```powershell
 streamlit run app.py
 ```

-Open the local Streamlit URL shown in the terminal, normally:
+Then open the local Streamlit URL shown in the terminal, normally:

 ```text
 http://localhost:8501